MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 -   **Upgrading a version of an application**

     When organizations upgrade application versions, they either upgrade in stages, during which both versions of the application will exist in the network, or upgrade all installations of the application at one time.
 After testing the management packs with the new version and making any necessary adjustments, you should use the same approach for deploying the management packs that you use for deploying the upgrades.
-If both versions of the application is in use at one time, you should install management packs appropriate for each version.
-If all installations of the application is upgraded at one time, remove the management pack for the old version of the application and install the management pack for the new version.
+If both versions of the application are in use at one time, you should install management packs appropriate for each version.
+If all installations of the application are upgraded at one time, remove the management pack for the old version of the application and install the management pack for the new version.

 -   **When a new or updated version of the management pack is available**